 Single Rate Tariff Costs

-Here is an example of what Victorian households can expect to pay over the year if they only have a single rate tariff.
-These are the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
+Here is an example of what Victorian households can expect to pay if they have a single rate tariff.
+These are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
-These costs are based on a typical three-person household living on the Citipower network in Melbourne, but prices may vary depending on your circumstances.
+These costs are based on a typical three-person household on the Citipower network in Melbourne, but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool above for a specific comparison in your area.
 Our database may not cover all deals available in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.